itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 2.2.4 Create Component

-​	You can directly invoke the engineering function and device structure created in the `structure.py`  file, and then add the electrodes and their attributes.
+​You can directly invoke the engineering function and device structure created in the `structure.py`  file, and then add the electrodes and their attributes.
 In this case, a bias voltage ranging from -0.5 V to 4 V with a scan step of 0.5 V is applied to the `cathode` electrode during small-signal simulation.

 ```python
 pj = mod_project(project_name, run_mode, st_type="normal")